2 Minute Read.

 In this article, we will discuss what this phrase actually means in a little bit more detail, and how important burning one’s bridges is towards breaking the loop in an addiction-filled life.

-Burning The Bridges
+Burning The Bridges in Addiction

 The classic example of this term dates back to 1519 where commander Hernan Cortes landed in hostile territory and proceeded to burn his ships, sending a message to his men that there was no turning back.
 This gave his men no option to backpedal, and it was either conquer or be defeated.